Data from Multiple Data Sources: General Information

 Then for each pair you map a field from the parent table to the corresponding field from the child table.
 Thus, you define how the system will combine the records of the paired tables—that is, join conditions in SQL terms.

-Definition of Relations Between Tables
+Definition of Relations Between Data Sources

-For each pair you determine which table is considered the parent table and which is the child one.
+For each pair you determine which source is considered the parent table and which is the child one.
 Usually, the parent table is the one that provides the primary data and the child table provides additional information.
 For example, for an inquiry that lists sales orders by customers, you specify SOOrder as the parent table, because the primary data that the inquiry is displaying is provided by the SOOrder class.
 The Customer class provides additional information, so you select it as the child table.

 The order in which you add the pairs to the system determines the sequence in which the system will retrieve the data.
-First, the system retrieves and combines data for the first pair of the tables to the single table.
-Then, the system adds up to this constructed table the data retrieved and combined from the next pair of the tables until there are no more pairs.
+First, the system retrieves and combines data for the first pair of the sources to the single table.
+Then, the system adds up to this constructed table the data retrieved and combined from the next pair of the sources until there are no more pairs.

 Selection of a Join Type